insilichem/gaudi/README.md

     chimerapip install deap pyyaml repoze.lru

 ## Running a GAUDI job
-You only have to run `base.py <inputfile>.gaudi` with Chimera's Python.
+You only have to run `launch.py <inputfile>.gaudi.yaml` with Chimera's Python.
 You have already done this to install the packages!

     cd /path/to/gaudi/
-    chimeracli base.py /path/to/input/file.gaudi
+    chimeracli launch.py /path/to/input/file.gaudi.yaml